 I was still having issues with the audio and it was getting worse.
 It would often not be working at power on, and then it may start working after a little while.
 With the audio getting worse I packed it up and let it sit in the case.

-With Joes Super/Game Boy Console project catching my interest I wanted to see if I could finally get my DMG back to full proper working order.
+With Joes Super/Game Boy Console project catching my interest, I wanted to see if I could finally get my DMG back to full proper working order.
 Initially I thought maybe it was the audio jack.
 The Audio Jack has a switch built into it, when there are headphones plugged into the jack the internal speaker is disabled.
 I also wanted to look at the capacitors that were replaced and the ones that weren’t replaced.
 Looking at the Schematics for the CPU Board, the electrolytic caps are mostly audio related.
 Because I was working on the Super Game Boy Console, I let the DMG sitting in the case mostly.
 I wanted to add the Multiplayer Game Link function to the Super Game Boy Console, so I didn’t want to risk breaking the DMG before I could get that tested.
 I finished up the Super Game Boy Console recently (check my post about it if you are interested).

-Last week after getting the SGB Console done and the Multiplayer tested I took a look at the DMG.
+Last week after getting the SGB Console done and the Multiplayer tested I took a look at the DMG again.
 The audio is completely dead out of the speaker.
 I plugged in head phones and only had one channel of the audio and a lot of buzzing.
 I then took it apart, looking it over I didn’t see anything obviously wrong.
 The capacitors that were changed looked fine.
 I was able to tell that the CPU Board had 5 original capacitors still on it, as only one was replaced on it.
 The Audio Jack which was still a question for me has a lot of oxidation on all the exposed metal on it.
 I have seen other connectors do this at times.
 This socket has a switch in it that disables the audio.
 I had previously tried to clean it with contact cleaner but nothing changed.

 I looked over the boards again, but didn’t find any visible problems.
 I did clean up and redo some solder points, redid the power switch, the Link Port and some other solder points incase they had been stressed although I had not seen any visible cracked solder around any of the pins.
 I cleaned the tarnish off the exposed metal parts of the audio jack.
 I then removed the audio jack from the pcb with my desoldering gun.
 It shouldn’t have been awful to get off with the solder sucker.
 I tested it, and none of the pins were connected once it was pulled out.
 Checking the schematic, and tracing the wires I found that pin 6 of the audio amp is to be switched to ground, and that is the pin of the audio jack that goes to the white wire on the audio board.
 Testing again on the jack there was no continuity to the other half of the built in switch.
 I plugged in a 3.5 plug and it didn’t connect the switch.
 I was just able to see where the switch moved when the jack was inserted.
 I sprayed it with contact cleaner and used an Xacto blade to get a little under the switch.
 I was able to get the contact working again spraying it again and using the 3.5 plug in and out a number of times.
 I tested and had under 2 Ohms then.
 I also tested the 3 connections on the 3.5 plug and all are making good contact now.
 I then soldered the jack back onto the pcb and retested the switch and 3.5 plug contacts again.